effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 16. **Display** both Laplacian pyramids for testing purposes.
 17. **For each level** of the Laplacian pyramids:
   - **Swap the two halves**.
+18. Reconstruct the image from one of the new pyramids.
+19. Reconstruct the image from the other new pyramid.
+20. **Display** both reconstructed images for testing purposes.
+21. **Save** both reconstructed images.